tilde-lab/awesome-materials-informatics/README.md

 # Awesome Materials Informatics [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-The novel discipline of materials informatics is a junction of materials, computer, and data science.
-It aims to join the nowadays competing physics- and data-intensive algorithms for the most revolutionary and impactful science about the matter of habitual things, transfigured our society in the 20th century.
+The novel discipline of materials informatics is a junction of materials, computer, and data sciences.
+It aims to unite the nowadays competing physics- and data-intensive efforts for the most impactful applied science about the matter of habitual things, transfigured our society in the 20th century.

 ## Contributing
 Please, contribute according to the [guidelines](/CONTRIBUTING.md).